 Your kit should also have a list of numbers that you can reach out to in case of an emergency.
 You’ll need a flashlight and fresh batteries in the kit.
 These items are necessities because you don’t want to try to administer first aid treatment to someone when you’re in the dark.

 In the kit, you need sterile dressings that are big enough to cover large wounds.
 But you also want to have a hardy supply of bandages in assorted sizes.
 Plus, you’ll need medical tape to put on the dressings so they’ll stay in place.

 Antibiotic ointment, hydrocortisone ointment and alcohol wipes are staples that should be in every kit.
 Pain medication should be the kit as well.
 You’ll want a thermal blanket to use to protect the injured from cold, to cover them from bad weather or to wrap around them in the even that they’re in shock from the injury.

-You’ll want a lip protector in case you have to give CPR to someone.
+You’ll want a mouth shield in case you have to give CPR to someone.
 During a pandemic, you may not know if the person you’re treating is disease or virus free, so you’ll need to protect yourself as you’re giving CPR.

-For that same reason, you’ll need a supply of gloves, facemasks, biohazard bags and a way to protect your clothing from being contaminated.
-There should be a pair of scissors in the kit that are strong enough to cut through clothing.
+For that same reason, you’ll need a supply of medical exam quality latex or nitrile gloves, N95 facemasks, safety goggles with indirect ventilation, biohazard bags and a way to protect your clothing from being contaminated.
+Don’t forget that pair of scissors in the kit that are strong enough to cut through clothing.

 You’ll need a supply of anti-diarrhea medicine to treat that ailment along with medications that can ease nausea.
 Don’t forget to plan for dental emergencies in your kit.
 Have a supply of topical gel to relieve toothaches.